-- The candidate should read the instructions at the front of the examination paper and make sure they understand them.
-All section 1 questions are compulsory, however the marks available for each question normally vary.
-Candidates should make sure they understand how many of the section 2 questions need to be answered as each of these questions have the same number of marks.
-If in doubt, ask. - The candidate must write their candidate number on the front of the answer booklet and on each page of any supplementary paper.
-The front of the booklet will be labelled with a bar code.
-The candidate MUST NOT write on this bar code or mark it in any way - The candidate should answer the question that has been set!
+- Read the instructions at the front of the examination paper and make sure you understand them.
+All section 1 questions are compulsory, however the marks available from each question normally vary.
+Make sure you understand how many of the section 2 questions you need to answer, each of these questions have the same number of marks.
+If in doubt ask. - Answer the question that has been set!
 A common reason for candidates failing an exam is because they do not answer the question on the paper.
-To avoid this : - read the question carefully each word is included for a purpose. - Understand and analyse the question break it down and think about the verb(s) used. - Plan the answer carefully. - Answer the question that has been set, making sure that all of the requirements in the question are answered. - Do not answer the question they had hoped to see, or write everything known about the topic -marks will only be awarded for answering the question requirement. - answer the question in any order. - The candidate should use the number of marks allocated to the question as a guide as to how much time to spend on it and how much to write. - Each exam lasts for 3 hours.
-The time equates to around 1 minute per mark available so time management is crucial.
-When the time allocation for a particular question is up, the candidate should consider moving on to the next question.
-Space can be left to return to that question if time permits at the end of the exam. - If a question asks for a 'list of 5' then only list 5 of whatever it has asked for.
-No extra marks will be awarded if 10 are listed. - The candidate should write on one side of the answer book only. - Each individual question should be answered on a new page and if a question has several parts, the relevant numbering system in the question should be inserted and/or blank lines should be left after each part. - If there is time left at the end of the exam, the candidate should read through the answers and make any necessary amendments. - When entering and leaving the examination room the candidates must do so as quietly as possible.
+To avoid this do:

+- Read the question carefully each word is included for a purpose. - Understand and analyse the question break it down and think about the verb(s) used. - Plan your answer carefully. - Answer the question that has been set, making sure that you answer all of the requirements in the question.
+Do not answer the question you had hoped to see, or write everything you know about the topic - you will only get marks for answering the question requirement. - You can answer the question in any order. - Each question will show the number of marks allocated to it.
+Use this as a guide as to how much time to spend on it and how much to write. - Manage your time carefully.
+You have around 1 minute per mark available.
+When your time allocation for a particular question is up, consider moving on to the next question.
+You can leave some space to return if time allows you to do so at the end of the exam. - If a question asks you to 'list 5' then only list 5 of whatever it has asked you for.
+You will not gain extra marks if you list 10. - Each exam lasts for 3 hours. - Write on one side of the answer book only. - Answer each question on a new page, if a question has several parts leave several blank lines after each part. - If you have time left at the end of the exam, read through your answers to ensure you are happy with them and make any necessary amendments. - When entering and leaving the examination room do so as quietly as possible.